wg510tf/sqflite/sqflite/README.md

 ## Getting Started

-In your flutter project add the dependency:
+In your flutter project add the de????pendency:

 ```yml
 dependencies: